 What is Carbonic Maceration Coffee?

-In this method, whole cherries are placed in airtight tanks filled with carbon dioxide.
-The lack of oxygen triggers an intracellular fermentation inside the cherry before pulping.
-This process can last from 24 to 120 hours, depending on the producer’s goals.
+Carbonic maceration is a unique coffee processing method in which whole coffee cherries are placed in airtight tanks filled with carbon dioxide (CO₂).
+The absence of oxygen triggers intracellular fermentation inside each cherry before the pulp is removed.
+This fermentation can last anywhere from 24 to 120 hours, depending on the producer’s goals and desired flavour outcomes.
+By fermenting inside the intact cherry, carbonic maceration emphasizes fruity and wine-like characteristics, creating distinctive sensory profiles that differ from traditional washed or natural coffees.

 Why carbonic maceration matters